 - Basic Literacy (Reading and Writing for native English speakers)

 - English for Speakers of Other Languages (ESOL)

 - Job Readiness

-We can also help connect students to the National External Diploma Program (NEDP), an alternative to high school completion for students who may not be a good fit for the GED.
+We can also help connect students to the National External Diploma Program (NEDP), an alternative to high school completion for students who may not be a good fit for the GED test.
 Ask a staff member for more information.

-Our Educational Technology program provides students the opportunity to work independently in the Computer Lab with help from volunteers.
-Educational software is available to supplement classroom instruction.
-Individualized tutoring is also available on topics of interest to students including basic internet navigation, setting up an email address, obtaining a driver’s license, job searches, and word processing (see Computer Lab hours).
+Individual and small-group tutoring is also available on topics of interest to students including basic computer usage (PCs), internet navigation, setting up an email address, obtaining a driver’s license, conducting online job searches, online job applications, creating a resume, and word processing (see Computer Lab hours).